We Analyzed 2,000 Reddit Posts Across 20 Subreddits. Here's What Gets Upvoted.

 What this means:

-• Brand awareness and impressions?
+- Brand awareness and impressions?
 Visual subreddits deliver more views per upvote

-• Conversation and community engagement?
+- Conversation and community engagement?
 Discussion subreddits deliver dramatically more interaction per upvote

-• The "best" subreddit depends entirely on what you're trying to achieve
+- The "best" subreddit depends entirely on what you're trying to achieve

 This is critical for anyone doing Reddit promotion — matching your goal to the right subreddit type is half the battle.

-The Hot Page Is a Consensus Machine
+Why Is the Hot Page a Consensus Machine?

 We expected to find plenty of controversial posts on the hot page — posts with mixed upvote/downvote ratios that sparked heated debate.
 We were wrong.